automl/auto-sklearn/doc/installation.rst

     conda config --set channel_priority strict

+You must have `conda >=4.9`.
+To update conda or check your current conda version, please follow the instructions from `the official anaconda documentation <https://docs.anaconda.com/anaconda/install/update-version/>`_ .
 Once the `conda-forge` channel has been enabled, `auto-sklearn` can be installed with:

 .. code:: bash